rashcsve/zero-waste-game/README.md

 <h1 align="center" style="border-bottom: none;">🌱 Zero Waste Web Application with Watson Assistant Chatbot</h1>
-<h3 align="center">This Vue.js and Node.js app demonstrates the Watson Assistant service usage in an educational game for Zero Waste beginners.</h3>
+<h3 align="center">This frontend part of the app using Vue.js demonstrates the Watson Assistant service usage in an educational game for Zero Waste beginners.</h3>
 <!---
 ![Demo](readme_images/demo.gif)
+-->

 You can view a [demo][demo_url] of this app.
--->

-This app uses the [Watson Assistant V2 API](https://cloud.ibm.com/apidocs/assistant-v2#introduction) and a frontend JS framework [Vue.js](https://vuejs.org/v2/guide/).

 <!---
 ## Prerequisites